surajr/CodingInterview/README.md

 # Coding Interview

-Can someone help me with Python code?
-Feel free to create pull requests

 ### Why you should follow this repository?

-As a student I solved many leetcode problems but unable to identify the most efficient solution and this repo will help you with explanation.
+As a student I solved many leetcode problems but unable to identify the most efficient solution and this repo will help you with explanation and data structure wise questions.
+It's easy to access and time saver before the interview

 Often careercup contains buggy code and most inefficient algorithms.
 I try to add an effcient one with explanation in my own words.

-Feel free to add issues, comment and pull request.
+Feel free to add issues, create pull requests and be a contributer.
 ## Algorithms

 * [Bit Manipulation](https://github.com/Surajr/CodingInterview#bit-manipulation)